Cho Shiu-chung (曹紹松, 1922-2011) – Real Estate Developer and Philanthropist

 Cho Shiu-chung (first from the right) and others next to the On Wah booth at a real estate expo organized by the Real Estate Developers Association of HK in 1966

 A native of Panyu district in Guangdong province, Cho was born in Canton in 1922 to a large family which included five brothers and one sister from the same mother and two brothers and three sisters from another mother.
 (WKYP, 1964-1-23) His grand uncle Cho Sau-pui (曹受培, 1868-c1930) was a prominent Ching dynasty official who moved to HK after the fall of the empire and built the Cho Villa (曹園) in Tuen Mun (later sold by his descendants to Chan Yat-san).
-Other notable family members include Cho Chuen-mo (曹傳謨), HK comprador of Andersen Meyer and Jebsen who was one generation above Shiu-chung and Cho Wing-mu (曹永牟), managing director of Huachiao Commercial Bank and Cho Wing-lim (曹永廉), TVB actor who are one generation after.
+Another granduncle was Cho Sau-kwan (曹受坤, 1879-1959), politician and scholar who had served on the Legislative Yuan and other notable family members include Cho Chuen-mo (曹傳謨), HK comprador of Andersen Meyer and Jebsen who was one generation above Shiu-chung and Cho Wing-mu (曹永牟), managing director of Huachiao Commercial Bank and Cho Wing-lim (曹永廉), TVB actor who are one generation after.
 Shiu-chung’s father died when he was 11 and when the Japanese occupied Canton in 1938, the 16 year old Cho moved to HK via Jiangmen and Macau.
 He first learned shipbuilding and later shifted to construction.
 After the War, Tso, whose alias was On Wah, established On Wah Construction Co Ltd (安華建築, incorporated in 1963 and dissolved in 2005), which operated out of Yung Hing Building on Nathan Road and engaged in a variety of construction work including reclamation and blasting.
 He studied real estate development under Professor Lai Tim-cheung in an extension school course organized by the Chinese University.
 One of the properties developed by On Wah Construction was Sunlight Garden (明德園) at 2 Man Wan Road in Homantin which was built in 1964 and counted Bruce Lee and Lam Bun (radio host who was murdered right outside Sunlight Gardens during the 1967 riots) among its former residents.
 (WKYP, 1964-8-5) Another building built by Cho was the 13-story Edward Mansion (愛華大廈) on Prince Edward Road in Kowloon which was built in 1961.
 On Wah was also involved in the construction of Yau Yat Tsuen which was developed by a group of industrialists led by U Tat-chee.

 Over the years, Cho was also involved in various industrial enterprises and served as director of the Chinese Manufacturers Association (in fact On Wah was one of the few construction firms that were members of the association and sent representative to compete in the popular Miss Product Expo competition).
 He was a director of the electric fan manufacturer Din Wai (see article) and its Malaysian subsidiaries including Federal Cable, Wire & Metal Manufacturing Sdn Bhd, which was established in 1967 in partnership with Pacific Electric Wire & Cable from Taiwan to make aluminum wires and cables.
 (Straits Times, 1967-9-1) Other companies controlled by Cho include his namesake Shiu Chung Enterprises (紹松企業, incorporated in 1964, dissolved in 2016) and Foo Wing Enterprises (富永企業, incorporated in 1970, dissolved in 1992).